Prince's Foundation Summer School

-Educating in the field; a summer school for students
+Educating in the field; a residential summer school for students

 What does the course Involve?

-After an initial week introducing drawing, geometry and structure exercises, as well as architectural drawing tours, students will travel into the field to study architectural development and history.
-They will be able to work together with local expert craft teams to learn craft and conservation skills in the fields, amongst others, of timber, thatching, cob and dry stone walling and lime plastering.
+After an initial week introducing drawing, geometry and structure exercises, as well as architectural drawing tours, students travel into the field to study architectural development and history.
+They work together with local expert craft teams to learn craft and conservation skills in the fields, amongst others, of timber, thatching, cob and dry stone walling and lime plastering.

-The programme will end with a weeklong design workshop.
-This will include public consultations, design modeling and technical drawing.
-Local Residents and a panel of experts are drawn together to choose the winning design, which will then be built by building craft apprentices.
+The programme ends with a weeklong design workshop.
+This includes public consultations, design modelling and technical drawing.
+Local Residents and a panel of experts are drawn together to choose the winning design, which is then built by Building Craft Apprentices.

 Who can apply?

-Anyone is welcome to apply but the Building Skill in Summer programme will particularly benefit any architects, developers, builders and craftspeople who are interested in building crafts and architecture, and how these factors respond to the local identity of historic contexts in a timeless and ecological way.
+Anyone is welcome to apply but the Summer School programme will particularly benefit any architects, developers, builders and craftspeople who are interested in building crafts and architecture, and how these factors respond to the local identity of historic contexts in a timeless and ecological way.

 Professionals £3750 (including tuition, materials, accommodation, travel and most meals)